 Where to ask for eligibility letter:

-I'd like to proceed with hiring them as a Junior Specialist, and reached out to my HR department to begin that process.
+I'd like to proceed with hiring the candidate as a Junior Specialist, and I reached out to my HR department to begin that process.
 HR has told me I need to post the position-- do you know if this is the typical hiring process for trainees through this program?
 HR mentioned I might be able to obtain a waiver to hire without posting, but my HR contact was unaware how hires for this program are normally done.

 Specifically seeking information about the dollar amount difference between what is covered by a DS and what needs to be covered by the department: